amxDusT/KnifeDuel-amxx/README.md

       - 0: disabled.
       - 1: slays if alive.
       - 2+: adds this number to the seconds of the cooldown.
+  - kd_public_result: show who won a duel to everyone.

 Admin Commands: